jzwolak/swing-builder/README.md

 ## State

-Swing Builder provides a builtin class for handling arbitrary application state and syncing that state with view components.
+Swing Builder provides a builtin class, `ModelBinder`, for handling arbitrary application state and syncing that state with view components.
 This is not a panacea and leaves much room for improvement.
-However, I have found it does well in many cases, is substantially better than nothing, and has not left me wanting enough to write a better solution yet.
+However, I have found it does well in many cases, is substantially better than nothing, and has not left me wanting enough to write a better solution, yet.
 I see it's flaws clearly, though.

 Here's a basic example of how to use state.